CLICK HERE FOR SHIPPING & DELIVERY INFO

 Long story short… I ended up in the ER where I was promptly given three injections for what doctors thought was food poisoning.
 As I lay on my back, my stomach continued to expand (apparently the screams got louder and I was in and out of consciousness from the pain) they realised that it wasn’t food poisoning.
 “You’ll have to bring her back for an x-ray at 9am when the radiology department opens”, the Doctors say to Mum.
 “What will I do with her until then?!
 She’s SCREAMING!”.
 And I really was.
 I had to be carried back to the car and then carried out at the other end.
-I couldn’t stand.
+I couldn’t stand up.
 All I really remember was coming in and out of consciousness, finding it very difficult to breathe and the sharp stabbing pains in my stomach.

 "Ovarian cyst?
 What’s that?
 12.5cm?
 Is that big?
 What do you mean it’s 'ruptured'?
 How?
 What’s it doing now?
 How did this happen?
 Am I going to die?"